 Punish your pup

 Whatever you do don’t punish your dog.
-His destructive behavior isn’t deliberate and he isn’t doing it to ‘get back at you’.
+His destructive behaviour isn’t deliberate and he isn’t doing it to ‘get back at you’.

 Taking your dog for obedience training is always a good idea, but not when it’s in response to his separation anxiety.
 He isn’t being naughty so training won’t help in this instance.